marcessi/marcessi/README.md

 - 🔧 Proficient in Java, C++, Python, and JavaScript, with experience in frameworks like React, OpenGL, and Unity
 - 💡 Focused on problem solving, computational efficiency, and clean, scalable code
 - 🌍 Fluent in Catalan and Spanish, with B2 level English
-- 🚗 Available for immediate incorporation (has driving license and own vehicle)

 ### 🚀 Featured Projects